New exactly solvable relativistic models with anomalous interaction: Introduction

 A good survey of exact solutions of relativistic wave equations can be found in \cite{bagrov}.
 Notwithstanding this book has been published as long ago as in 1990, it continues to be a good information resource on exactly solvable relativistic systems for particles with spins 0 and 1/2.
 Surely this collection is not exhausting: many new results have been obtained during two latest decades, including the problems for the Dirac equation in lower dimension space and the problems for neutral Dirac particles.

 Exact solutions of the Dirac equation describing electrically neutral particles with non-minimal interaction with an external electromagnetic field are noteworthy.
-Physically, such solutions have a large applicative value since they can be used to model the motion of a neutron in realistic situations.
+Physically, such solutions have the very big application value since they can be used to model the motion of a neutron in realistic situations.
 In particular they have relations to the nuclear reactors security problems.
 Moreover, magnetic trapping of neutrons is a subject of direct experimental studies, refer, e.g., to \cite{trap}.
-Mathematically, the anomalous interaction terms depending on tensor fields present in such equations, dramatically reduce the number of problems which can be solved using complete separation of variables.
-In addition, just neutral particles anomalously coupled to external magnetic field give rise of the Aharonov-Casher effect \cite{aharonov} with its interesting physical and mathematical aspects.
+Mathematically, the anomalous interaction terms depending on tensor fields dramatically reduce the number of problems which can be solved using complete separation of variables.
+In addition, just neutral particles anomalously coupled to the external magnetic field give rise of the Aharonov-Casher effect \cite{aharonov} with its interesting physical and mathematical aspects.

-The very possibility to exactly solve a quantum mechanical problem stems from the existence of a dynamical symmetry which is more extended than the geometric symmetry of the problem.
-The famous examples of such systems are the Kepler problems and isotropic oscillator whose dynamical symmetries are defined by groups $SO(4)$ and $U(3)$ respectively.
-One more well known example is the Pron'ko-Stroganov (PS) problem \cite{pronko} which describes anomalous interaction of a non-relativistic electrically neutral particle of spin 1/2 with the field of straight line current.
-The related dynamical symmetry of negative energy states is described by group $SO(3)$ while the geometrical symmetry of the system is reduced to the rotation group in two dimensions, i.e., to $SO(2)$.
-Let us stress that the formulation of the PS problem uses the Schr\"odinger-Pauli equation for neutral particles, i.e., it is essentially nonrelativistic.
+The very possibility to solve a problem exactly stems from the existence of a dynamical symmetry which is more extended than the geometric symmetry of the problem.
+The famous examples of such exactly solvable systems are the Kepler problems and isotropic oscillator whose dynamical symmetries are defined by groups SO(4) and U(3) respectively.
+One more well known example is the Pron'ko-Stroganov (PS) problem \cite{pronko} which describes the anomalous interaction of a non-relativistic electrically neutral particle of spin 1/2 with the field of a straight line current.
+The related dynamical symmetry of negative energy states is described by group SO(3) while the geometrical symmetry of the system is reduced to the rotation group in two dimensions, i.e., to SO(2).
+Let us stress that the PS problem was formulated for the Schr\"odinger-Pauli equation for neutral particles, i.e., it is essentially nonrelativistic.